 - Important Shrines

-Following the war, Shintō has for the most part persisted without the focus on mythology or the divine mandate of the Imperial family.
-Instead, shrines tend to focus on helping ordinary people gain better fortunes for themselves through maintaining good relations with their ancestors and other kami.
+Following the war, Shintō has, for the most part, persisted without the focus on mythology or the divine mandate of the Imperial family.
+Instead, shrines tend to focus on helping ordinary people gain better fortunes for themselves by maintaining good relations with their ancestors and other kami.
 Shintō ways of thinking continue to be an important part of the Japanese mindset, though the number of people who identify themselves as religious has suffered a sharp decline.